memerocoin/memero/README.md

-Lolnero is a private and ASIC friendly cryptocurrency.
+Lolnero is a private and ASIC friendly cryptocurrency with a linear emission.

 There is no premine and no dev tax.